krishbains/Web-programming-cwgroup-main/README.md

 ## Testing
 For Selenimum testing: Ensure requirements.txt has been run.
 Activate conda environment, make migrations, then run 'python manage.py test'

+Below are the 6 test requirements from LearnOuts, and the test they are satisfied in.

 1. Account Creation / Signup:

     Test Name: test_account_creation_and_login